e792a8/doggercom/README.md

 host_ip = 'your.ip.addr.ess'
 ```

-Note that values specified in the config file will override preconfigured ones.
+Values explicitly specified in the config file will override preconfigured ones.

 ## Build